You might not think it, but a cat can be a great outdoor adventure buddy. Check out the best cat breeds for outdoor enthusiasts.

 - It's easy to teach them new tricks and skills

 9. Manx Cat

-Originating on the Isle of Man, the Manx cat has a quiet and composed nature that can easily adapt to car trips and walks on a leash.
+Originating on the Isle of Man, the Manx cat has a quiet and composed nature that can easily adapt to cat car trips and cat walks.

 Why Manx cats are fit for travel:

 - Devoted to their owner, following him everywhere

 - Master new skills, tricks, and behaviours at ease

 - Constantly seek attention